ProjectMoon/eve2/CONTRIBUTING.md

 * New features should be created in a local branch and then merged with `merge --no-ff` into develop so the branch history is preserved in the network graph.
-* Bug fixes should be done on the develop branch, although if you happen to fix a bug while making a new feature, that's fine too.
+* Bug fixes should be done on a branch separate from the develop branch.
+But instead of merging, bug fix branches should be **rebase**d into the develop branch.
+If you happen to fix a bug while working on a new feature, that's fine too.

 Development Environment
 -----------------------